 You may have to play with the spacing around the holes so wait for the row below it to be completely dried first.

-Working one mounting point at a time, I inserted the the magnet wire into through the hole in the top of the ceramic pot and looped it back on itself using a pair of jewelry pliers to create a few securing loops, then trimmed the excess.
+Working one mounting point at a time, we inserted the the magnet wire into through the hole in the top of the ceramic pot and looped it back on itself using a pair of jewelry pliers to create a few securing loops, then trimmed the excess.

-I connected the chain by opening the bottom link of each chain length with pliers and securing it around the magnet wire.
+We connected the chain by opening the bottom link of each chain length with pliers and securing it around the magnet wire.
 The top of each chain length meets at the clip on swivel hardware listed in the tools and materials step.

 This project uses affiliate links that help me make more awesome DIY projects and tutorials - thanks for your support!